Bob Weston (guitarist): Later career

-With his career as a solo artist having failed to take off, in the 1980s Weston returned to working as a professional session musician, playing live on tour with a variety of acts, working in London studios, and intermittently in Europe and America.
+With his career as a solo artist having failed to take off, Weston returned to working as a professional session musician in the 1980s, playing live on tour with a variety of acts, working in London studios, and intermittently in Europe and America.
 He played on Dick Morrissey's 1986 jazz album Souliloquy, writing one of its songs, and also worked in television music production.
 He was involved with the soundtrack for the French cinema film Diesel (1985), and acted as the musical director for the production of the British television film Palmer (1991).

-In the 1990s he retired from professional music for several years, returning to it at the end of the decade with a self-produced album called There's a Heaven (1999), which was engineered at Studio 125 in Burgess Hill and released independently.
+In the 1990s, Weston retired from professional music for several years, returning to it at the end of the decade with a self-produced album called There's a Heaven (1999), which was engineered at Studio 125 in Burgess Hill and released independently.

-In January 2008 Weston announced that he had started working on recording some new material at Markant Studios in the Netherlands.
+In January 2008, Weston announced that he had started working on recording some new material at Markant Studios in the Netherlands.
 While working there he met Frank Baijens, a Dutch singer-songwriter who was recording his album Odd Man Out at the studio at the same time, and Weston played on one of the album's songs, "Where the Heart Belongs".

-In his last years Weston was resident in North West London, occasionally playing in impromptu sessions at The Duke of Hamilton public house and gigging with a local band called Mad Dog Bites.
+In his last years, Weston was resident in North West London, occasionally playing in impromptu sessions at The Duke of Hamilton public house and gigging with a local band called Mad Dog Bites.